Alfred Dunhill Links Championship

-Alfred Dunhill is pleased to offer free parking at all three courses.
+Where possible, please travel by public transport to the Alfred Dunhill Links Championship - Traveline Scotland.
+However, we do offer free parking at all three courses.
 Please follow the yellow AA directional signage on the approach roads and the direction of stewards on-site.
 Please note, vehicles and property are left entirely at the owner's risk.

 Is there disabled access and parking?